mworion/MountWizzard4/docs/source/modeling/model_polar_align.rst

 start slew the mount to the reference star.
 All you need is to center the selected reference star in you image.

-.. not:: For centering a star you could use the image window, select for continuous
+.. note:: For centering a star you could use the image window, select for continuous
           exposure and enable the crosshair.
 You could also magnify the region around the crosshair center to improve the precision.

 Should I deactivate the dual axis tracking?
 -------------------------------------------